 The Company received certain research and development funding through a grant issued by the Bill & Melinda Gates Foundation ("BMGF").
 Funding is recorded on the combined and consolidated balance sheet as restricted cash upon receipt.
-The funding is recognized in the combined and consolidated statements of operations and comprehensive loss as a reduction to research and development expense as the related costs are incurred to meet those obligations over the grant period.
+The funding is recognized in the combined and consolidated statements of operations and comprehensive loss as a reduction to research and development expense in the period when milestone deliverables are fulfilled and met.
 Grant funding payments received in advance of research and development expenses incurred are recorded as deferred grant funding as a current liability in the Company's combined and consolidated balance sheets.